 An extremely important part of the research process is evaluating your sources.
 With each source, you want to answer questions such as:

-For help with evaluating all types of sources, check out the tutorials below and the short video from Brown University.
+For help with evaluating all types of sources, check out the tutorials below and watch the short video.

 • When you use someone else's words, opinions or ideas without giving credit to the source;

 • When you use facts, statistics, graphics, drawings, or any other